Soul And / Or Related Artists

 Norman Connors

-As Roy Ayers, George Benson and Patrice Rushen, Norman Connors is best known for his major R & B records, however, his roots are steeped in jazz music.
+As Roy Ayers, George Benson and Patrice Rushen, Norman Connors is best known for his major R&B records, however, his roots are buried deeply in jazz music.

 As a child, Norman lived in the same neighbourhood as Bill Cosby and became interested in jazz at an early age.